tldr-pages/tldr/pages/common/git-gui.md

 `git gui citool`

-- Make one commit entering the Amend Last Commit mode of the interface.
+- Make one commit entering the Amend Last Commit mode of the interface:

 `git gui citool --amend`